henriquecustodia/blog/src/posts/angular-15-how-to-use-the-directive-composition-api.md

 <app-root customColor="green"></app-root>
 ```

 ### Exposing the directive's output

-We can expose outputs as easily as with inputs.
-But, for that purpose, there's a property called **outputs**.
+To expose outputs as easily as with inputs.
+But there's a property called **outputs** specifically for it.

 ```ts
 @Directive({